DOI-ONRR/doi-extractives-data/_how-it-works/renewables.md

 selector: list
 ---

-> The United States is home to many different natural resources, including {{ "fossil fuel" | term_end }}, {{ "renewable energy" | term_end }}, and nonenergy mineral resources (such as gold, copper, and iron).
-Since the 19th century, natural resource extraction has been a major industry in the U.S., with fluctuations over time.
+> Renewable energy comes from sources that are not depleted when used.
+These resources include geothermal, solar, wind, water, and biomass.
+All constitute growing sources of environmentally sustainable energy to meet the country’s electricity needs.
 [Explore production data.]({{ site.baseurl }}/explore/#production)

 {% include selector.html %}

-## Renewable energy

-Renewable energy comes from sources that are not depleted when used.
-These resources include geothermal, solar, wind, water, and biomass.
-All constitute growing sources of environmentally sustainable energy to meet the country’s electricity needs.
-The U.S. Energy Information Administration has the [latest data and trends on renewable energy and alternative fuels](https://www.eia.gov/renewable/).

 ### Geothermal energy